Long Island Construction Accident Lawyer

 Every day, throughout Nassau and Suffolk Counties, workers are injured in construction accidents.
 Given the inherent dangers associated with the performance of construction work, the injuries are often debilitating and sometimes deadly.
-If you or a loved one have been injured while working on a construction site, contact the Long Island construction accident attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo P.C. for a free initial consultation.
+If you or a loved one have been injured while working on a construction site, contact the Long Island construction accident attorneys at Sullivan Papain Block McManus Coffinas & Cannavo P.C. for a free initial consultation.

 Construction work is a uniquely dangerous occupation because of the significant injury risks that are always present on the job.
 There are four types of alarmingly common types of accidents, known as the “Fatal Four”:

 Falls accounted for 39 percent of construction accident-related deaths during 2017 alone, according to the Occupational Safety and Health Administration (OSHA).
 Falls from ladders, scaffolding, or other equipment can result in long-lasting or permanent injuries.

 Eight percent of construction worker fatalities in 2017 were due to being struck by an object, such as a forklift, falling equipment, or a construction vehicle.

 Electrocution resulted in seven percent of the fatal construction accidents, often occurring from a lack of training, faulty equipment, or improper maintenance.